Josh-Petrr/Machine-Learning-Exercises/README.md

 Welcome to the Machine Learning Repository!
 Here, you'll find a vast collection of datasets, algorithms, and resources to support your journey in machine learning and data science.
-Whether you're a novice or an expert, this repository is designed to provide you with valuable tools and information to advance your projects and research.
+Whether you're a novice or an expert, this repository is designed to provide you with valuable tools and information to advance your projects and research.<br>
 Explore: Browse through my collection of datasets to find what suits your project or research needs.